-Having a business mindset will help you with your daily routine or structure of the day.
+Having a business mindset will help structure your daily routine.

 Tall Tartan Talks here … Think of yourself as a business owner rather than ‘just’ a freelancer.
 Knowing your value and worth will help.

 In winter, my routine starts at 7am; in summer it starts at 6am.
-I used to be an owl, but as I hit middle age I turned into a lark with my day starting earlier and earlier.
+I used to be an owl and stay up late.
+As I hit middle age I turned into a lark with my day starting earlier and earlier.

-I find that early morning routine is the best time for me to respond to emails.
+I find that the morning is the best time for me to respond to emails.
 Mostly I wake up thinking about phrasing a reply to a received email.
-Or, I have had a brainwave about who to contact for a possible proofreading job.
+Or, I have had a lightbulb moment about who to contact for a possible proofreading job.

-I leave the emails in my draft folder, making a note to send them at 9am – the start of official business hours when sensible folk begin their day.
+I leave the emails in my draft folder, making a note to send them at 9am, which is the start of standard business hours.

 At this time of the day I may also get on with one of these tasks: